 The other champions filed out past Harry, Beauxbatons’ champion glaring at him through her veil of silver hair.

 Professor McGonagall thrust the door shut.
 Snape sneered.
 Professor Moody’s magical eye fixed itself on a point right between Harry’s ears.

 ‘I didn’t expect this from you, my boy.’
 Professor Dumbledore shook his head.
 ‘I won’t pretend to understand why you entered, but you have to take part now and you’re at a great disadvantage.
 The tasks were designed for sixth and seventh year students, not fourth years.’

 ‘I didn’t enter my name.’

 Ridiculous.
 Harry choked down a cold ball or fury.
 What do I have to do for people to trust me?
-Whomever put my name in this stupid tournament is going to regret it.
+Kill two basilisks?
+Whoever put my name in this stupid tournament is going to regret it.

 He turned and wrenched the door open, stalking round the corner toward the common room.
-Whispers and barbed comments dogged him, Slytherin and Hufflepuff students wore their disdain on their sleeves.
+Whispers and barbed comments dogged his footsteps.

 At least my friends will believe me once I tell them.